-- problem-solving, monitoring, or reviewing behavior expectations with students - formal warnings - class exclusions or short-term withdrawals from class - missing recess or lunch-time - parent involvement - restorative processes between students facilitated by staff - restorative practices to repair harm (ie: community service) - collaborative problem-solving including teacher, administrator, parent, and student - temporary removal of privileges (ie. Not able to participate in a school event, field trip, extracurricular activity, etc.) - modified timetable / programming - behavior contract with student or Individual Behavior Support Plan - support from Inclusive Learning Team - restitution for property damage to an individual's or school's property - suspensions from bus service (if students are not following yellow bus expectations) - in-school suspensions - out-of-school suspensions
+- problem-solving, monitoring, or reviewing behavior expectations or behaviour plans with students - formal warnings from teachers or administration - class exclusions or short-term withdrawals from class - recess or lunch-time detentions

+- parent involvement - restorative processes between students facilitated by staff - collaborative problem-solving including teacher, administrator, parent, and student - temporary removal of privileges (i.e. Not able to participate in a school event, field trip, extracurricular activity, etc.) - modified timetable/programming - behavior contract with student or Individual Behavior Support Plan - support from Specialized Learning Supports Team - restitution for property damage to an individual's or school's property - suspensions from bus service (if students are not following yellow bus expectations) - in-school suspensions - out-of-school suspensions